This review is conducted under subsection 35AA(4) of the Australian Citizenship Act 2007 (the Citizenship Act).

-Subsection 35AA(4) was included in the Bill in response to a recommendation by the Committee in its review of the Australian Citizenship Amendment (Allegiance to Australia) Bill 2015.
+Subsection 35AA(4) was included in the Citizenship Act in response to a recommendation by the Committee in its review of the Australian Citizenship Amendment (Allegiance to Australia) Bill 2015.

-On 4 May 2016, the Minister for Immigration and Border Protection, the Hon Peter Dutton MP, advised the Committee of his decision to declare Islamic State as a ‘declared terrorist organisation’ under section 35AA of the Citizenship Act.
-The Minister’s letter indicated that he was satisfied on reasonable grounds that the matters at subsection 35AA(2) had been met in relation to Islamic State.
+On 27 July 2017, the Minister for Immigration and Border Protection, the Hon Peter Dutton MP, wrote to the Committee to advise of his decision to declare Jabhat al-Nusra as a ‘declared terrorist organisation’ under section 35AA of the Citizenship Act.
+The Minister’s letter indicated that he was satisfied on reasonable grounds that the matters at subsection 35AA(2) had been met in relation to Jabhat al-Nusra.

-The declaration came into effect on 6 May 2016, the day after it was registered on the Federal Register of Legislative Instruments.
-The legislative instrument was tabled in the House of Representatives and in the Senate on 30 August 2016.
+The declaration came into effect on 15 August 2017, the day after it was registered on the Federal Register of Legislative Instruments.
+The legislative instrument was tabled in the House of Representatives on 15 August 2017 and in the Senate on 16 August 2017.

 The Committee’s review

-The Committee notes that to satisfy the requirements for being made a declared terrorist organisation under the Citizenship Act, the organisation must already be a listed terrorist organisation under the Criminal Code.
-To be listed as a terrorist organisation under the Criminal Code, the Attorney-General must be satisfied on reasonable grounds that the organisation:
+To satisfy the requirements for being made a ‘declared terrorist organisation’ under the Citizenship Act, an organisation must first be listed as a terrorist organisation under the Criminal Code.
+This requires the Attorney-General to be satisfied on reasonable grounds that the organisation:

 is directly or indirectly engaged in, preparing, planning, assisting in or fostering the doing of a terrorist act; or

 advocates the doing of a terrorist act.